roxyrodbeck/roxyrodbeck/README.md

 ## Hi! 👋 I'm Roxy.

-I am a community taught SWE ~two years in on the hunt for a dev rel or support engineer role.
+I am a community taught SWE ~two years in on the hunt for a dev rel, community, or support engineer role.

-I was recently on Web Dev Challenge (season 2 episode 3) and emceed at RenderATL 2025.
+I was on Web Dev Challenge, emceed at RenderATL 2025, and spoke at MagnoliaConf.

 My background is in education, specifically secondary math and library sciences.